 Starting in 2023, residential heat pump rebates will be available only for equipment installed by companies who are part of the Mass Save Heat Pump Installer Network (HPIN).
 To find qualified installers, go to Mass Save “Find a Participating Contractor Near You”.
 Some installers include an estimate of the Mass Save rebate in their quotes, and some will submit the rebate request on behalf of their customer.
 To confirm your rebate amount, contact Mass Save directly before you commit to an installation.

-Your electricity must be supplied by an investor-owned utility such as Eversource or National Grid to qualify for Mass Save rebates.
+Your electricity or natural gas must be supplied by an investor-owned utility such as Eversource or National Grid to qualify for Mass Save rebates.

 New ASHP minimum energy efficiency requirements will go into effect on January 1, 2023.
 To ease the transition to the new requirements, ASHPs that meet the 2022 requirements and installed in calendar 2023 will continue to be eligible.
 See 2023 Air Source Heat Pump Minimum Efficiency Requirement.